Qbox-project/qbx_customs/README.md

 # Credits

 Thank you, Jorn (Discord: jorn08), for your hard work on this resource.
-None of this would be possible without your hard work!
+None of this would be possible without you!

 Qbx_customs also includes functionality from the cool dragcam resource by Jorn, check it out!:  https://github.com/Jorn08/dragcam